fieldtrip/website/workshop/toolkit2016.md

 Please do not use another MATLAB version than 2012b.
 It should be available on all hands-on computers.
 {% include markup/end %}

-A recent copy of fieldtrip and the data have been preinstalled on the computer and you do not have to download anything.
+A recent copy of FieldTrip and the data have been preinstalled on the computer and you do not have to download anything.
 Also, it should NOT be necessary to execute the following lines of code.
 These are only needed if you DO NOT start the MATLAB from the Desktop shortcut.
 In other words, you will probably always want to start MATLAB from the Desktop shortcut.

     restoredefaultpath
     cd D:\toolkit\fieldtrip